prem-muthedath/bowling/README.md

  		java -classpath bin bowling.Tests

 5. Press enter.
-6. You should see the following output: Expected and Actual scores for each test.
+6. You should see the following output: Expected and Actual scores as well as PASS/FAIL status for each test.